Essential Yoga Poses for Beginners

 These are more challenging and might feel uncomfortable.
 There is also a possibility of hurting yourself if you don’t get the form right and are not warmed up enough.
 An instructor is highly recommended here – you can learn without risking injury.

 These are stretches that you’ll perform from a seated position.
 This is normally done once you’ve warmed up well or towards the end of the session.
 If you find any of them uncomfortable, try folding a towel into quarters or using a block.
 Place these under your neck, lower back, or other locations to help improve your comfort.

 Resting postures don’t get all the press that the more popular ones, like Downward Facing Dog, do.
 Still, they’re essential yoga poses for beginners.
 These postures can help relax the muscles.
 If you feel you need a break, these will allow you to continue passively stretching your muscles.

 Beginner Yoga Poses

-As you try each of these poses, go slow and listen to your body.
-You should feel a pleasant stretch but stop immediately if you feel pain.
+As you try each pose, go slow and listen to your body.
+You should feel a pleasant stretch but stop if you feel pain.

 Another standing posture, this is another essential one to learn.
 Here the proper alignment is crucial.
 You should imagine a string holding your body in a straight line.
 This should extend from the top of your head to your heels.
 You’ll need to tuck in the pelvis and check your shoulders.
 Focus on keeping the weight on your heels and make sure that your shoulders are relaxed and not rounded.